BrandonRodgers/xbox_series_x_notifier/README.md

-# xbox_series_x_notifier
+# Online In Stock Notifier
-Python script to check on websites for Xbox Series X availability.
+Python script to check on websites for a product's availability.
 It will open the link in the browser when it is in stock.
 This script is not intended for people scalping.
-This is intended for people desperate to get the Series X who are having to deal with no stock due to the scalpers.
+This is intended for people desperate to get a product who are having to deal with no stock due to the scalpers.

 Tested with Python 3.9+ <br/>
 Recommend using virtual environment <br/>